santureddy/AWS-SAA-C02-Course/README.md

   as S3 which uses KMS for encryption.
 - Customer managed CMKS
   - Created explicitly by the customer.
-  - Much more more configurable, for example the key policy can be edited.
+  - Much more configurable, for example the key policy can be edited.
   - Can allow other AWS accounts access to CMKS

 All CMKs support key rotation.

-- AWS automatically rotates the keys every 1095 days (3 years)
+- AWS automatically rotates AWS managed CMK every 1095 days (3 years)
 - Customer managed keys rotate every year.

 CMK itself contains: